The Sea Will Claim Everything: Reception

 According to Metacritic, PC Master and GameOver.gr favorably reviewed the game.
 PC Master speaks of an "unbelievable, beautiful, emotionally charged adventure" and "an unforgettable, dreamy journey that every adventure-gamer should experience".
 GameOver.gr notes the slow pacing rhythm of the game, asking the player to immerse themselves in the game to enjoy it and salutes "an excellent narrative, a beautiful art style, and wonderful music that trigger all kinds of memories of dreams we've forgotten or we never knew we had".

 For Rock, Paper, Shotgun, the game emphasizes in the quality of the text and the narrative, which sometimes could overload the player.

+Mash Those Buttons said that The Sea Will Claim Everything had some problems, such as its interface, but described the game as "a beautiful experience."

 The Sea Will Claim Everything was nominated at the Telegraph video game awards 2012 for the Best Original Script.
 It has been included in the IndieGames.com's best of the year lists, at the second position for indie adventure games and twelfth in the overall top.